Mixue Ice Cream & Tea: History

-In June 1997, Zhang Hongchao was studying at Henan University of Economics and Law when he opened a shaved‑ice stall in Zhengzhou using a 3,000‑yuan loan from his grandmother.
-The stall’s early success convinced him to expand, and in 1999 he opened a second stand called Mixue Bingcheng.
+In June 1997, Zhang Hongchao was studying at Henan University of Economics and Law when he opened a shaved‑ice stall in Zhengzhou using a loan from his grandmother.
+The stall's early success convinced him to expand, and in 1999 he opened a second stand called Mixue Bingcheng.

 Due to a lack of experience, Hongchao had closed three stores in a little more than a year.
-Following the closure of his third store, he went to Hefei in order to sell tanghulu, which also failed.
-In the spring of 1999, Hongchao returned to Zhengzhou to start a new cold drink shop, though this would also be demolished; the failures of these street stalls were attributed to poor locations and ongoing urbanization.
+Following the closure of his third store, he went to Hefei to sell tanghulu, which also failed.
+In spring 1999, Hongchao returned to Zhengzhou to start a new cold drink shop, though this would also be demolished; the failures of these street stalls were attributed to poor locations and ongoing urbanization.